TJ Friedl Preview, Player Props: Reds vs. Blue Jays

-After hitting .263 with a double, a triple, a home run, two walks and five RBI in his past 10 games, TJ Friedl and the Cincinnati Reds face the Toronto Blue Jays (who will hand the ball to Chris Bassitt) at 6:40 PM ET on Saturday.
+On Sunday, TJ Friedl (.275 on-base percentage in past 10 games, 65 points below season-long percentage) and the Cincinnati Reds play the Toronto Blue Jays, whose starting pitcher will be Hyun-Jin Ryu.
+First pitch is at 1:40 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Blue Jays.
+He hit a home run while going 1-for-4 in his previous game against the Blue Jays.

 TJ Friedl Game Info & Props vs. the Blue Jays